nstefan/yastwai/CONTRIBUTING.md

 - `scripts/run-clippy.sh` - For running the Rust linter (basic)

 ### AI-Optimized Scripts (Non-Interactive)
-- `scripts/ai-commit.sh` - For creating commits with positional arguments
+- `scripts/ai-commit.sh` - For creating commits using a two-step preview/execute workflow
 - `scripts/ai-branch.sh` - For branch management with named parameters
 - `scripts/ai-clippy.sh` - For running Clippy with more options and better output
 - `scripts/ai-pr.sh` - For creating pull requests with proper descriptions